Introduction to R for Data Analysis: A Short Course

 Reviews of Introduction to R for Data Analysis

 “Andrew’s knowledge and understanding of R is unbelievable.
 No matter what the questions were, Andrew confidently answered in a welcoming manner that made the participant feel like their question added value to the teaching and was a great way to demonstrate a feature or aspect of R that benefited the class.
-Andrew did an excellent job with course materials and providing resources and tools for class participants to use and find help within the R package and on additional websites.
+Andrew did an excellent job with course materials!
+He was able to provide resources and tools for class participants to use and find help within the R package and on additional websites.
 He worked to empower the student to help themselves as they develop their skills with this new tool.”

 Nick Baer, Colby-Sawyer College